tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 characters.
 The French and German translations were added late in development, and the playtest copies available to French magazine reviewers in March 1994 still lacked French support.

+### Other sprites

+All other sprites are the same as those in the final game.
+This includes the ship sprites, mouse pointers, window frames, fleet icons, and the alien building and ship sprites (which represent the Kll-Kp-Qua).
+Even the sprite for the unused Terran ship called the Orbital Shuttle is there.

 ### Sci-Tek background